zhiyi1801/hw03-buildings/README.md

-# CIS 5660 HW03 Procedural Building
+# CIS 5660 HW03 Procedural Buildings

 ## Project Overview
 In this homework you’ll gain more experience with tool creation and loops.
 The core of this homework will be following a Procedural House tutorial to create a multi-floor building generator.
 The tutorial is linked here: